Currently Registered In Canada

 Requirements for registration as an RN in Alberta include:

-o To confirm your identiy and protect you from identity theft, you must submit two pieces of government-issued identification, one of which bears your photograph, and any applicable name change documents documents (e.g. government-issued marriage certificate).
+- To confirm your identity and protect you from identity theft, you must submit two pieces of government-issued identification, one of which bears your photograph, and any applicable name change documents (e.g. government-issued marriage certificate).
 Your complete legal name and date of birth must show on your identification and must be consistent on all identification provided.

-o CARNA strongly recommends you scan and email, take a photo and email or mail a photocopy of your identification.
-Identificated may be emailed to email@example.com.
+- CARNA strongly recommends you scan and email, take a photo and email or mail a photocopy of your identification.
+Identification may be emailed to firstname.lastname@example.org.
 Faxed identification is often unclear and may delay the processing of your application.

-o from the Canadian jurisdiction in which you currently or most recently held registration, and
+- from the Canadian jurisdiction in whsich you currently or most recently held registration, and

-A Verification of Nurse Registration form is included with this package.
-Please complete Part A and forward the form to each regulatory body.
+Please complete Part A of the Verification of Nurse Registration Request Form and forward the form to each regulatory body.
 The verification must be sent to CARNA directly from the regulator.

-An Employer Reference form is included with this package.
+Please complete page 1 of the Employer Reference and give to your employer.
 The reference must be based on a minimum of 225 hours of employment, excluding orientation, be completed and signed by your immediate RN supervisor or manager and sent to CARNA directly from your employer.

 You must declare your first language.
 If your first language is not English, you are required to demonstrate proficiency in speaking, writing, listening and reading of the English language sufficient to engage in safe, competent, ethical nursing care.
 English can only be considered your first language if:

-o it is the language which you identify as knowing best and being most comfortable with
+- it is the language which you identify as knowing best and being most comfortable with and

 English language proficiency is demonstrated by: